vvalgis/vagrant-babushka/README.md

   # Meet a local dep
   # Assuming a dep named 'htop' is defined in a file under './.deps'
+  babushka.meet 'htop'

+  # Meet a remote dep
+  # Assuming source 'tcurdt' has a dep named 'rbenv system'
+  babushka.meet 'rbenv system', :source => 'tcurdt'

+  # Also, you can set options for deps
+  babushka.meet 'rbenv system', :params => {:key => "value"}
+  # or for remote dep
+  babushka.meet 'rbenv system', :source => 'tcurdt', :params => {:key => "value"}

+  # Old, **DEPRECATED**, but working syntax

+  # Meet a local dep
+  # Assuming a dep named 'htop' is defined in a file under './.deps'
   babushka.local_dep 'htop'

   # Meet a remote dep